asanka-code/DFRWS-APAC-23-EM-Workshop/README.md

 ### Preparing Your Computer for the Workshop

 1. You need to have a computer with a GNU/Linux operating system running natively or as a virtual machine.
-2. Install Jupyter Notebook
-3. Instal the following necessary Python libraries.
+2. Instal the following necessary Python libraries.
+3. Install Jupyter Notebook
+4. Clone this Git repository so that you get the Jupyter Notebook files (.ipynb).

 ### Getting the Dataset